Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 ## Beyond the experiment

-This sample experiment provides multiple models you can try.
+This sample experiment provides multiple models you can try:

-Please update [**config**](../../examples/pipelines/ccfraud/config.yaml), field `model_name` in the `training_parameters` section, to reflect desired model to be trained, options include: SimpleLinear, SimpleLSTM, SimpleVAE
+- **SimpleLinear** : a model fully composed of `torch.Linear` layers with `ReLU` activations, takes data as-is sample-by-sample

-- **SimpleLinear** - model fully composed of `torch.Linear` layers with `ReLU` activations, takes data as-is sample-by-sample
+- **SimpleLSTM** : a model composed by 4 LSTM layers connected to linear head with architecture similar to **SimpleLinear**, takes data ordered by time in sequences that overlap each other
-- **SimpleLSTM** - model composed by 4 LSTM layers connected to linear head with architecture similar to **SimpleLinear**, takes data ordered by time in sequences that overlap each other
+- **SimpleVAE** : a model composed of 2 encoder LSTM layers and 2 decoder LSTM layers that tries to recreate consumed sequence of transactions, the latent space created by encoder is consumed by a linear layer to perform prediction, takes data ordered by time in sequences that overlap each other

-- **SimpleVAE** - model composed of 2 encoder LSTM layers and 2 decoder LSTM layers that tries to recreate consumed sequence of transactions, the latent space created by encoder is consumed by a linear layer to perform prediction, takes data ordered by time in sequences that overlap each other
+To switch between models, please update the `config.yaml` file in `examples/pipelines/ccfraud/`.
+Look for the field `model_name` in the `training_parameters` section (use `SimpleLinear`, `SimpleLSTM`, or `SimpleVAE`).